 Use a shave oil – I personally prefer shaving oil over shaving cream which tends to be full of unnecessary additives.
 Plus shave oil leaves your skin moisturized (especially important if you have sensitive skin) after shaving so it works a double purpose.
 My personal favorite is the Oui The People Shave Gel.
 Using a shave oil/gel/cream helps to get a close shave and prevent irritation, ingrown hairs and razor bumps

 Typically you’ll need to switch out your safety blade after roughly 10 shaves.
 However, for women it really depends on the surface area you are shaving.
 If you shave a lot of body hair you may want to switch more often or less if it’s infrequent.

 These are the four brands of safety razors I recommend:

 Well Kept – What I currently use.
 A little pricey but a great women owned Canadian brand.

 OUI the People – Another awesome women-owned brand with tons of other skincare products and shave accessories.

-West Coast Shaving – This is what C uses but they offer longer handles for women which I recommend!
+West Coast Shaving – This is what C uses but they offer longer handles for women (easier grip) which I recommend!

 Like this post?
 Here are some others you might enjoy: